We’re introducing you to people who are part of the Betterwrite world. Welcome to KATHY SWAILES.

 Kathy, what’s your connection with Betterwrite?

-As a member of the Society for Editors and Proofreaders (SfEP) I was approached by Rob for editing and proofreading on behalf of client authors of Betterwrite.
+As a member of the Chartered Institute of Editors and Proofreaders (CIEP) I was approached by Rob for editing and proofreading on behalf of client authors of Betterwrite.
 Subsequently, I’ve been invited to write some guest blogs, which has been a new experience for me, but I’m finding that I enjoy sharing my knowledge in this way.

 Tell us about your work.